-Al Ansari Exchange Delivers Iftar Meals In All Seven Emirates
+Al Ansari Exchange Delivers Iftar Meals in All Seven Emirates

-(MENAFN- Mid-East) Al Ansari Exchange, the largest remittance and foreign exchange company in the UAE and a subsidiary of Al Ansari Financial Services PJSC DFM: ALANSARI, maintained its commitment for the 9th year to upholding Ramadan traditions and delivering 10,000 iftar meals across all seven Emirates while prioritising eco-friendly packaging.
+(MENAFN- Orient Planet Group) Dubai, UAE April 04, 2024: Al Ansari Exchange, the largest remittance and foreign exchange company in the UAE and a subsidiary of Al Ansari Financial Services PJSC [DFM: ALANSARI], maintained its commitment for the 9th year to upholding Ramadan traditions and delivering 10,000 iftar meals across all seven Emirates while prioritising eco-friendly packaging.

 This initiative reflects the company's dedication to serving the communities it operates within.
 The programme ensures that people in need received Iftar boxes to help break their fast during the holy month.
 To achieve wider distribution, Al Ansari Exchange partnered with several government entities to distribute the meals across 18 locations.